What to share and what to keep to yourself in social media storytelling [MY GUIDELINE]

-In my mentorship program Write to Heal, I teach people how to write to their ideal client in a way that will ensure connection between reader and writer, which enables a greater level of conversion as soon as an offering is on the table.
+In my signature program Write to Heal, I teach people how to write to their ideal client in a way that will ensure connection between reader and writer, which enables a greater level of conversion as soon as an offering is on the table.

 To connect with someone else, we usually have to have some level of vulnerability.
 Now, when we are talking about doing this publicly, it can get a little overwhelming.

 How do you know what to share and what to keep to yourself?